GCSE Maths · Foundation & Higher

 Answer

-Solid line \(y=-x+3\).
-Shade above (and including) the line.
+Solid line $y = -x + 3$.
+Shade above (and on) the line.

 Question 5

-Find the region satisfying both \(y \leq x + 1\) and \(y \geq -2\).
-Label the region \(R\).
+Find the region satisfying both $y \leq x + 1$ and $y \geq -2$.
+Label the region $R$.

 [4 marks]